4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 A device running iOS 9.3 or later, and its logged-in users, can be managed independently as a Shared iPad, using a technique similar to [Network User Authentication Extensions](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/3-MDM_Protocol/MDM_Protocol.html#//apple_ref/doc/uid/TP40017387-CH3-SW736).
 The device and its users are assigned different push tokens.
 The server can use this difference to determine whether the device or a specific user is to contact the server with an `Idle` request.

+In general, the following types of MDM commands can be sent on the user channel:

+* `
+kMCMDMPRequestTypeProfileList`

+* `
+kMCMDMPRequestTypeInstallProfile`

+* `
+kMCMDMPRequestTypeRemoveProfile`

+* `
+kMCMDMPRequestTypeRestrictions`

+* `
+kMCMDMPRequestTypeInviteToProgram`

+* `
+kMCMDMPRequestTypeDeviceInformation`

-To indicate that an MDM server supports both device and user connections, the `ServerCapabilities` array in its MDM enrollment payload must contain the string `com.apple.mdm.per-user-connections`, indicating support for shared iPad.
+To indicate that an MDM server supports both device and user connections, the `ServerCapabilities` array in its MDM enrollment payload must contain the string `com.apple.mdm.per-user-connections`, indicating support for Shared iPad.
 Then when a user logs in, the device sends a `TokenUpdate` request on the user channel.

 To help the server differentiate requests coming from a device versus a user, user requests must contain additional keys: